adalpari/adalpari.github.io/_posts/2018-10-18-android-testing-how-to-test.md

 }
 ```

+Remember that we are testing _savePhoneNumber()_ method, so it doesn't matter what the _dao_ is doing, we just want to be sure the saver method does what it's supposed to do.
+Notice that we can test the validation method as well, but we will see the complete example in the next post.

 On the other hand, the same example but using _Mockito_ is a bit different.
 We need to create the mocked object first with the _Mockito_ method, and set its behaviour after creation.
 In this case, we specify that when the method `create(..)` is called with any string, it will return _true_.
 Note: we can create the object with this syntax or use the `@Mock` annotation if we set it as a class variable.

 ```java
 @RunWith(MockitoJUnitRunner.class)